Brand Name Zeldox Common Name ziprasidone

 Each size No. 3 white or white-opaque hard gelatin capsule, imprinted in black with "Pfizer" and "ZDX 60", contains ziprasidone hydrochloride, monohydrate equivalent to 60 mg of ziprasidone.
 Nonmedicinal ingredients: lactose monohydrate, pregelatinized starch, and magnesium stearate.

 Each size No. 2 blue or white-opaque hard gelatin capsule, imprinted in black with "Pfizer" and "ZDX 80", contains ziprasidone hydrochloride, monohydrate equivalent to 80 mg of ziprasidone.
 Nonmedicinal ingredients: lactose monohydrate, pregelatinized starch, and magnesium stearate.

 Who should NOT take this medication?

-- is allergic to ziprasidone or to any of the ingredients of the medication
+- are allergic to ziprasidone or any ingredients of the medication

-- is taking medications such as dofetilide, sotalol, quinidine, mesoridazine, thioridazine, chlorpromazine, droperidol, pimozide, moxifloxacin, halofantrine, mefloquine, pentamidine, arsenic trioxide, levomethadyl acetate, probucol, tacrolimus, or any other medication that can cause QT prolongation (a specific type of heart arrhythmia)
+- are taking medications such as dofetilide, sotalol, quinidine, mesoridazine, thioridazine, chlorpromazine, droperidol, pimozide, moxifloxacin, halofantrine, mefloquine, pentamidine, arsenic trioxide, levomethadyl acetate, probucol, tacrolimus, or any other medication that can cause QT prolongation (a specific type of heart arrhythmia)

-- have, or have a history of QT prolongation (including congenital long QT syndrome)
+- have, or have a history of, QT prolongation (including congenital long QT syndrome)